 While this may not seem like much, the only part which actually

-implements our application logic is food + water + electricity
+implements our application logic is food + water + electricity.
+The

 rest is boilerplate which distracts from the core application